WinChip

-The WinChip series was a low-power Socket 7-based x86 processor designed by Centaur Technology and marketed by its parent company IDT.
+The WinChip series is a discontinued low-power Socket 7-based x86 processor that was designed by Centaur Technology and marketed by its parent company IDT.

 Overview

 Design

 The design of the WinChip was quite different from other processors of the time.
 Instead of a large gate count and die area, IDT, using its experience from the RISC processor market, created a small and electrically efficient processor similar to the 80486, because of its single pipeline and in-order execution microarchitecture.
 It was of much simpler design than its Socket 7 competitors, such as AMD K5/K6, which were superscalar and based on dynamic translation to buffered micro-operations with advanced instruction reordering (out of order execution).

 Use

-WinChip was, in general, designed to perform well with popular applications that did few (if any) floating point calculations.
+WinChip was, in general, designed to perform well with popular applications that did few floating point calculations, if any.
 This included operating systems of the time and the majority of software used in businesses.
 It was also designed to be a drop-in replacement for the more complex, and thus more expensive, processors it was competing with.
 This allowed IDT/Centaur to take advantage of an established system platform (Intel's Socket 7).